klederson/ModelCore/README.md

 This case bellow your url MUST have the **:otherId** parameter otherwise will make no sense once it will not be applied anyway.

 ### model.$save()
-> This will perform a POST (yes, for now we'll not add PUT as default save once we need to save and update automaticaly just like any ORM but in the future this will be configurable )
+> This will perform a POST (yes, for now we'll not add PUT as default save once we need to save and update automatically just like any ORM but in the future this will be configurable )

 ```javascript
 model.$save()